tardate/LittleArduinoProjects/README.md

-# 175 Little Arduino Projects
+# 176 Little Arduino Projects
-> Latest addition:sparkles: [SwitchSoftLatch](./Electronics101/SwitchSoftLatch) - test a soft-latching power switching circuit
+> Latest addition:sparkles: [nRF24Breakout](./Electronics101/nRF24Breakout) - a simple PCB breadboard adapter for 8-pin nRF24 modules

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like